brikis98/yevgeniy-brikman-homepage/_posts/2018-03-14-the-subtle-art-of-not-giving-a-f-ck.md

 \* When you ask someone about their dream job, they always tell you about the outcomes of that job and always ignore the pain you have to go through to get those outcomes.
 For example, many people want to be professional athletes, but would never be willing to put up with hours of intense training every single day, restricted diet, avoiding alcohol, and all the other sacrifices.
 So a better question is not what your dream job is, but what pain you're willing to put up with on a day to day basis?

-\* One of the major downsides of social media is that we are exposed to everyone else's successes‚Äîand typically, the ones that are most highlighted are the extreme successes‚Äîbut not their day to day struggles.
+\* One of the major downsides of social media is that we are exposed to everyone else's successes—and typically, the ones that are most highlighted are the extreme successes—but not their day to day struggles.
 Of course, they all have those struggles, but we never see them.
 So when we have our own day to day struggles, we compare them with other people's highlight reel, and feel like there must be something wrong with us.

 \* When a problem happens in your life, it's not always your fault, but it is ALWAYS your responsibility to deal with it.
 Many people confuse the two.
 For example, if you open your door, and find a baby on your doorstep, that's not your fault, but it IS your responsibility to deal with it.
 You'd never just yell, "it's not my fault!" and leave the baby there (or at least, I hope you wouldn't!), but that's exactly how many people respond to other problems in their lives.